- The takeaway from this episode is … taking things personally will expose the insecurities that allowed this to happen in the first place.

 You are not the center of the universe, nor would you want to be.
 So, lighten up and let that go.

-Taking things personally is a sign that you are dependent on others for their approval.
-Your lesson resides in the people you will attract to bring balance back into your life.
-Many times, these people are judgmental, critical, aggressive, or could even be a bully.
+Taking things personally is a sign that you are dependent on the approval of others.
+Until you heal this you will continue to attract people who are judgmental, critical, aggressive, or could even be a bully.
 Did you take any of this into consideration before you took it personally and got your feelings hurt?
+Until this is healed, and you have your confidence back will balance come into your life.

-You have a double or triple standard when it comes to taking things personally.
+Do you have a double or triple standard when it comes to taking things personally?

-What is your relationship to the other person?
+What is your relationship with the other person?
 Is it a close relationship?
-Or, is it a stranger?
+Or is it a stranger?
 Maybe it’s somebody at work or even family members.
-The closer the relationship is to the other person the more likely you are to take what they say personally.
+The closer your relationship is to another person the more likely you are to take what they say or think personally.
 When you get in a group work environment it multiplies because everybody tells you something different.
 Confusion results in you taking everything personally.

 - Taking things personally exposes your low self-esteem.